 While his imagination is focused on the bird’s nature and origin, his eyes follow it as it joins into a flock and flies over his home.

 The speaker describes the smells of this area.
 One can pick up “wood fire” and “anthracite.”
 These are industrial smells.
-(Anthracite refers a hard variety of coal.)
-The speaker is looking down, from the eye of the ibis, on the mines of the region, specially those in the water.
-He can se the “Mine heads” as they “wink…in dumps and streams.”
+(Anthracite refers to a hard variety of coal.)
+The speaker is looking down, from the eye of the ibis, on the mines of the region, especially those in the water.
+He can see the “Mine heads” as they “wink…in dumps and streams.”
 They appear to him as “steel fly eyes.”
-They are multifaceted, hard and functional like steel.
+They are multifaceted, hard, and functional like steel.
 But they are also alive like a fly’s eyes.
-This description show the alluring nature of the material and how one would be unable to avoid looking at it.
+This description shows the alluring nature of the material and how one would be unable to avoid looking at it.

 […] people singing